 Thick sans serif fonts (like Helvetica) will maximize the visibility of your house numbers.
 Many modern and contemporary house numbers, like those available at The MailboxWorks, are designed specifically for high visibility.

-While style conscious homeowners might wish to trade readability for an unique font style for their house numbers, safety conscious homeowners realize that it is not only one’s guests that might drive right by one’s home, but also emergency response personnel responding to a crisis at your residence.
+While style-conscious homeowners might wish to trade readability for a unique font style for their house numbers, safety-conscious homeowners realize that it is not only one’s guests that might drive right by one’s home but also emergency response personnel responding to a crisis at your residence.
 Thus, readability is vital.

 Conversely, if the numbers are mounted too far apart, they may not appear to be a single numeral such as “12031” but rather separate addresses such as “1” “2” “0” “3” “1” or “120” and “31,” which of course adds confusion to those who are seeking to locate your home.

-To integrate all three of these tips into a sure fire way to select the perfect house numbers for your home, try this exercise.
+To integrate all three of these tips into a sure-fire way to select the perfect house numbers and letters for your home, try this exercise.

 - Type your desired choice of house numbers in a word processing program at the size, color, and font size needed.

-- Print those house numbers on a sheet of paper in a color similar to the background you will be mounting the house numbers upon.
-If the house numbers are large, you may have to cut out and tape the numbers together on the actual background you will be mounting them on.
+- Print those house numbers on a sheet of paper in a color similar to the background you will be mounting the house numbers.
+If the house numbers are large, you may have to cut out and tape the numbers together on the actual background you will be mounting them.